 The later months after June and July, August and September would be the best months, I would say, based on my personal experience.
 Most of the rains happen during the month of June and July, by August the weather comes to normal shape, however you can still expect some light showers here and there.
 August & September would practically be the best time to visit Kerala, the weather becomes normal, these two months can be considered as transition month to winter.
 The hotel prices are still that of the off season, and the weather would be generally good enough for a leisure traveller.
 The state festival Onam happens during this period, people would be generally filled with joy and excitement.
 Expats come home, the period would be eventful with a lot of local activities like that of laying down flower carpets and Tiger Dances (Pullikali) in Thrissur.
 The Nehru Trophy snake boat race happens every year on the second Saturday of August.

 The best time to visit Kerala would be the months of August and September, and that will extend up to February.
 June and July would be the best months for Ayurveda Therapies and Rejuvenation Programs.
 March and April would be ideal for visits to the hill stations, but the backwaters and the Beaches would be extremely hot, humid and sweaty.
 The price advantage would be available only during the month of August and September, yes off course during June & July as well, rest of the months, the price goes up into the Seasonal Tariff slab.
-Hope you found the above information useful, in case you are in the process of planning your Kerala tour or probably a larger tour of South India, you can check out our list of South India itineraries on offer.
-Otherwise you can get in touch with us through mail - firstname.lastname@example.org.
+Hope you found the above information useful, in case you are in the process of planning your Kerala tour you can check out our list of Kerala tour packages on offer.
+Otherwise you can get in touch with us through mail - email@example.com.
 Our local knowledge and expertise would be of real use during the course of the tour.